Coatings for turbine blades

 Schematic overview of a blade coating

-As noted in the introduction, the TBC is oxygen transparent and therefore does not provide any oxydation resistance.
+As noted in the introduction, the TBC is oxygen transparent and therefore does not provide any oxidation resistance.

 Note: the following will make extensive use of these abbreviations: